JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 and `VStack` views.
 There will be extensions on the `RocketLaunchRow` structure with useful helpers for displaying the data.

-1. Launch your Xcode app and select **Open Existing Project**.
+1. Right-click the `iosApp/iosApp.xcodeproj` directory and choose **Open In | Xcode**.
-2. Navigate to your project and select the `iosApp` folder.
-Click **Open**.
+3. In your Xcode project, create a new Swift file with the type **SwiftUI View** and name it `RocketLaunchRow`.
-3. In your Xcode project, create a new Swift file with the type **SwiftUI View**, name it `RocketLaunchRow`, and update it with the following code:
+4. Update the `RocketLaunchRow.swift` file with the following code:

    ```swift
    import SwiftUI